 Welcome to my corner of the internet!

 I am Faiaz and I am passionate about learning, social impact, improving public policies and translating research into policy practice to empower people.
 My defining values are curiosity, collaboration, and compassion.
-My research interests include public policy, public health, political economy, gender, development, and technology policy.
+My research interests include public policy, political economy, development, local politics, gender, and technology policy.

-Currently, I am at the School of Global Policy and Strategy at University of California San Diego (UCSD) as a merit fellowship recipient to pursue my Master's in Public Policy (MPP) degree.
+Currently, I am at the School of Global Policy and Strategy at University of California San Diego (UCSD) as a Dean's fellow and a merit fellowship (full scholarship) recipient to pursue my Master's in Public Policy (MPP) degree.
+I am also serving as the Vice-President of Academic Affairs for the Graduate and Professional Students Association (GPSA) representing all the graduate and professional students at UCSD.
 I received my undergraduate degree from University of British Columbia (UBC) as a recipient of the International Leader of Tomorrow (ILOT) award.

 Having lived and worked in three continents, I enjoy meeting new people, visiting novel places and learning about diverse cultures and their histories.
 Outside of work, you can find me catching up with friends, reading voraciously, listening to podcasts, running long distances, hiking beautiful trails, or writing for my blog.